Updated March 31, 2021

-If you choose this option, please be advised that the university does not provide travel-related quarantine accommodations.
+If you choose to quarantine for 10 days please be advised that the university does not provide quarantine accommodations.

 University-related Travel Procedures

-- Travel to international or to domestic locations that are not classified as lower risk is permitted only with an exceptional approval (see details below).
+- Travel to international or to domestic locations is permitted only with an exceptional approval (see details below).
 Exceptional approvals generally will not be granted if a quarantine would interfere with the performance of university duties.
 All exceptionally approved travel, international or domestic, must be entered in the Travel Registry, whether or not reimbursement is requested.

 - Travelers are responsible for following any governmental or public health directives in effect at their destination, such as quarantine on arrival.
-Travelers returning from any domestic or international locations that are not classified as lower risk must adhere to the campus quarantine protocols described above.
+Travelers returning from any domestic or international locations must adhere to the UMass Travel Policy.

-- All travel by air is strongly discouraged and public transportation should be avoided where possible.
+- All travel by air is discouraged and public transportation should be avoided where possible.

-- Travel by auto to any location should be restricted, where possible, to one person or to members of the same household.
+- Travel by auto to any location should be restricted to no more than half of the seats occupied, wearing face coverings and windows open.